kestra-io/docs/content/docs/15.how-to-guides/syncnamespacefiles.md

 Sync files from a Git Repository to Kestra.

-The [SyncFlows](/plugins/plugin-git/tasks/io.kestra.plugin.git.syncnamespacefiles) task is a powerful integration that allows you to **sync your code with Git from the UI while still managing this process entirely in code**!
+The [SyncNamespaceFiles](/plugins/plugin-git/tasks/io.kestra.plugin.git.syncnamespacefiles) task is a powerful integration that allows you to **sync your code with Git from the UI while still managing this process entirely in code**!
 Kestra unifies the development experience between the UI and code so you can combine the best of both worlds without sacrificing the benefits of version control.

 The process is simple: you can sync your files from a Git repository on a schedule or anytime you push a change to a given Git branch.
 The task allows you to easily sync one or more files from a given namespace.

 ## Before you begin

-Before you start using the `PushFlows` task, make sure you have the following prerequisites in place:
+Before you start using the `SyncNamespaceFiles` task, make sure you have the following prerequisites in place:
 1. A Git repository where you want to sync your files.
+If you haven't pushed any files yet, check out this [guide using the PushNamespaceFiles task](pushnamespacefiles.md).
 2. A Personal Access Token (PAT) for Git authentication.
-3. A running Kestra instance in a version 0.17.0 or later with the PAT stored as a [secret](https://kestra.io/docs/concepts/secret) within the Kestra instance.
+3. A running Kestra instance in a version 0.17.0 or later with the PAT stored as a [secret](../05.concepts/04.secret.md) within the Kestra instance.

 ## Using the `dryRun` property